theaswanson/illiana-website/illiana-app/src/assets/letters/2021-7-fall-festival.md

 Mark your calendars for Saturday, September 25 from 9:00 AM - 4:00 PM.

 If you are interested in participating as a vendor, check out our [Fall Festival page](/fall-festival) for the vendor application.
+The deadline to apply as a vendor is **August 1**.
 Additional event details and contact information are also available on that page.

 Please join us for a fun-filled day!
 We hope to see you there.